List of airports in the Federated States of Micronesia

 This is a list of airports in the Federated States of Micronesia, sorted by location.

 The Federated States of Micronesia is an island nation located in the Pacific Ocean in the region known as Micronesia.
 The four states in the federation are: Chuuk, Kosrae, Pohnpei and Yap.

 Airports

-Despite having four international airports only three serve more than one external destination, only two have destinations beyond Micronesia and only one serves beyond Micronesia and Oceania.
+Despite having four international airports, only three serve more than one external destination, and only two have destinations beyond Micronesia.
+Only one airport serves beyond Micronesia and Oceania.